Clicky

 💰 2.
 The Moneyline

-The moneyline is the simplest bet—you are just picking which team will win the game straight up, with no point spread involved.
+The moneyline gives you the simplest bet, you pick the team that wins the game outright, with no point spread.
 The odds indicate the payout.

 • The Favorite (-): The negative number shows how much you must bet to win $100.
 For the Chiefs (-275), you would need to bet $275 to win $100 in profit.